schao021/Nearest_Neighbor_Selection/README.md

 * Smaller datasets: Both methods performed similarly, accurately identifying {3, 5} as the best feature combination.
 * Larger datasets: Forward selection was more reliable.
 It reached 95.2% accuracy, compared to 85.8% for backward elimination, which likely got stuck in a local maximum.
 * Overall: Forward selection appears to be a safer and more consistent option for datasets with a large number of features.

+## What I Learned
+Working on this project gave me a much deeper understanding of how feature selection impacts classification performance.
+Some key takeaways:
+- **Feature selection matters** — Removing irrelevant or redundant features significantly boosts accuracy and efficiency.
+- **LOOCV is accurate but costly** — Especially with large feature sets, LOOCV can be slow, which is important to account for in real-world scenarios.
+- **Backtracking logic is subtle** — Implementing feature selection algorithms helped me understand greedy heuristics better and how they can be both powerful and limited.
+- **Debugging numerical results** — Validating accuracy outputs taught me how sensitive classification results are to data scaling and distance metrics.